Health Information and Tools > Patient Care Handouts > Antinuclear Antibodies: About Your Child's Test

 Why is this test done?

 An ANA test is done to help find problems with the immune system.
-This can include juvenile idiopathic arthritis, systemic lupus erythematosus, Sjogren’s syndrome, and mixed connective tissue disease.
+This can include juvenile rheumatoid arthritis, systemic lupus erythematosus, Sjogren’s syndrome, and mixed connective tissue disease.

 How do you prepare for the test?